What is theWest Highland Way

-The West Highland Way is the most famous long-distance footpath in Scotland, going from Milngavie to Fort William.
+The West Highland Way is the most famous long-distance footpath in Scotland.

-Its fame is due, above all, to the fact that the road crosses or borders some of Scotland’s most impressive natural sites, such as Loch Lomond, Rannoch Moor, Glencoe and Ben Nevis.
+Its fame is due, specially, to the fact that the road crosses or borders some of Scotland’s most impressive natural sites, such as Loch Lomond, Rannoch Moor, Glencoe and Ben Nevis.